2ndSightLab/ai-tracker/fixed.md

 The way I'm ordering this is weird sorry.
 I write the date/time and stuff I did between the two dates and times is bottom up.
 Probably should do it dff but just notes.

+## 9/1/2026 - 12:52 AM

+Not sure why it took me so long to figure this out or make the neccessary chnage.
+Major XML restructuring but minimal changes otherwise.

+Dependencies need to be on the config ids for individual resources, not their types.
+Separately I added a dependency tree for AWS resources. haven't added that validation yet but moved the data over.

+🟢 AWS type depedencies configuration

+🟢 Org config id dependencies configuration

 ## 8/26/2026 - 4:33 PM

 Been going in circles.
 75% of my plan used up.
 What plan.
 The whole plan?
 A weekly plan?
 A session?
 A month?
 I'm so confused.